Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Discussion and Future Directions

 \subsection{Privacy vs Utility and Usability}

-Computational methods that attempt to preserve the privacy of the users mostly achieve privacy by adding a certain amount of noise as was the case for the works utilize differential privacy~\cite{steil_dp_etra19, liu_dp_etra19, John_pixel_noise_etra20, bozkir2021differential}.
-However, as also reported by these previous works, there is a utility-privacy trade-off that should be taken care of.
-In differential privacy, it is especially challenging to find a good spot in terms of utility-privacy trade-off when eye-tracking datasets are considered because the longer the signals are, the more noise should be added due to higher sensitivities that contribute to the noise.
-Considering eye-tracking data are already a noisy source of information, especially when utilized in real time, adding additional noise to preserve privacy may ruin the user experience.
-Li et al.~\cite{kaleido_Usenix_21} addressed this issue by obtaining information on how much users enjoyed the experience when different utility-privacy levels were provided during gameplay in a desktop setup.
-With the immersion provided by the VR setups, the user experience and enjoyment levels already change without any privacy provided in the first place, so it is an open question of how the privacy-utility trade-off transfers to immersive setups.
-In addition, even if the privacy-preserving solutions are intended to be used in an offline way such as private data mining, as high amounts of noise may destroy the patterns in the data, it is important for the eye-tracking community to find private data representations that have little effect on the utility tasks while preserving the privacy.
+Computational methods that attempt to preserve the privacy of the users mostly achieve privacy by adding a certain amount of noise, as was the case for the works that utilize differential privacy~\cite{steil_dp_etra19, John_pixel_noise_etra20, bozkir2021differential}.
+However, as reported by these previous works, the privacy-utility trade-off should be taken care of.
+In differential privacy, it is especially challenging to find a good spot in terms of privacy-utility trade-off, considering the eye-tracking datasets, because the longer the signals are, the more noise should be added due to higher sensitivities that contribute to the noise.
+As eye-tracking data is already a noisy source of information, especially when utilized in real time, adding additional noise to preserve privacy may ruin the user experience.
+Li et al.~\cite{kaleido_Usenix_21} addressed this issue by obtaining information on how much users enjoyed the experience when they provided different privacy-utility levels during game play in a desktop setup.
+With the immersion provided by the VR setups, the user experience and enjoyment levels already change without any privacy provided in the first place, and it is an open question of how the privacy-utility trade-off transfers to immersive setups.
+In addition, even if the privacy-preserving solutions are used offline, such as private data mining, as high amounts of noise may destroy the patterns in the data, the eye-tracking community needs to find private data representations for different utility tasks (e.g., privacy-preserving scanpath comparison~\cite{ozdel_etal_2024_etra}) that have little effect on the utility tasks while preserving privacy.